envdes/computing/_sources/pages/environments_setup/partmc_mosaic_installation.md.txt

 ## **build MOSAIC chemistry**

-MOSAIC is not publicaly, you'll first get the `mosaic.zip` from Dr. Zhonghua Zheng
+MOSAIC is not publicaly available, you'll first get the `mosaic.zip` from Dr. Zhonghua Zheng

 step 1: unzip `mosaic.zip` and upload `mosaic` folder to your path